ruanklein/synapseq/README.md

 For detailed information on all features and advanced usage, see the [USAGE.md](docs/USAGE.md) file.

-## Sequence Contributing
+## Contributing

-Share your brainwave entrainment sequences with the community!
-If you've created interesting `.spsq` files that others might find useful, you can contribute them to the project.
+We welcome contributions!

-For detailed instructions on how to contribute your sequences, see the [Contributing Guide](contrib/README.md) in the `contrib/` directory.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute code, bug fixes, documentation, or new sequence files to the project.

 ## License